Noise Levels in 41074, KY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,472 41074 residents, or 55.3%, live above that level.
 By land area, 63.6% of 41074 is above 55 dBA.

 Average noise levels for 41074 residents, grouped by direction from the center of 41074.
-Western 41074 carries the highest population-weighted average; Southern 41074 carries the lowest.
-Just 19% of residents in Southern 41074 live in blocks above the EPA's 55 dBA threshold, a third of the share in Western 41074.
+The highest population-weighted average is in northeastern 41074; the lowest is in southeastern 41074, where just 14% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central 41074